 Blockchain is a promising tool for recording transactions between the generators and users of energy.

-In 2020, Power Ledger, in collaboration with OP Properties, announced a project for a 5-story complex in Australia.
+Power Ledger, in collaboration with OP Properties, announced a project for a 5-story complex in Australia.
 It was to be equipped with solar rooftop PVs as well as local battery storage, and apartment owners would be able to sell excess solar electricity back to the grid without the need of a retailer.

 This kind of peer-to-peer electricity trading is just one of the many use cases of blockchain in the energy sector.

 Companies like eMotorWerks have succeeded in connecting private owners of charging stations to drivers of electric cars using blockchain technology.

 Supply Chain Management